-Where an Australian Apprentice changes their employment and training arrangements during any Claim period, the claim rate will be assessed based on the employment and training arrangements at the Effect date of each Claim period.
+Where an Australian Apprentice changes their employment and training arrangements during any Claim period, the claim rate will be assessed based on the employment and training arrangements on the last day of each Claim period.

 Where an Australian Apprentice is undertaking two part-time Australian Apprenticeships concurrently with the same employer, both Australian Apprenticeships may be eligible to attract the Hiring Incentive at the part-time rate.